 Most urinary tract infections -- or UTIs -- are simple and usually easy to treat.
 When they're treated right away, they rarely lead to serious problems.

 But in some cases, a UTI can lead to major issues.
 If a UTI gets "complicated," it means that regular treatment isn't enough to cure it.
 Usually there's some other factor -- maybe an underlying health condition -- that has caused it to get worse.
 So the usual treatment of 2 to 3 days of antibiotics may not be enough to help you get better and you may need a course of antibiotics designed specifically for treating a complicated UTI.

 Here's a look at some of the most common ways that a UTI can get complicated and how they might be treated:

 Women who have repeated infections.
-When you get UTIs over and over, your doctor may suggest a different antibiotics plan.
+When you get UTIs over and over, your doctor may suggest a different treatment plan.
 This might mean taking daily medications for six months or longer, taking a single dose after sex, or taking them for 2 to 3 days when symptoms show up.
 Another option is an IV of antibiotic every 24 hours for 4 to 7 days.
 You might also consider drinking plenty of water, switching birth control methods, and peeing more often, especially right after sex.

 Permanent kidney damage.
 If you don't treat a UTI, a long-lasting kidney infection can hurt your kidneys forever.
 It can affect the way your kidneys function and lead to kidney scars, high blood pressure, and other issues.
 Sometimes it can even be life-threatening.
 You'll take antibiotics to treat a kidney infection.
 If your symptoms include a high fever and severe pain or you can't keep down fluids, you might also be put in the hospital until your infection has cleared up.